-Although trespassing may sound like non-serious criminal charge, the possibility of life changing consequences for anyone convicted of that offense in Maricopa County do exist.
+Although criminal trespassing may not sound like a very serious criminal charge, the possibility of life-changing consequences for anyone convicted of that offense in Maricopa County does exist.
 Depending on the circumstance of the Trespassing charge, the offense can be filed as either a felony or a misdemeanor.
-A criminal conviction for any crime, especially a felony, will significantly impair your ability to obtain employment, obtain a promotion, or be accepting into school.
+A criminal conviction for any crime, especially a felony, will significantly impair your ability to obtain employment, obtain a promotion, or be accepted into a school.

 When a person enters or remains unlawfully in a house or residence belonging to another person, felony charges of criminal trespassing the First Degree can be filed.
 If convicted of criminal trespassing in the first degree in Phoenix, the sentence ordered by the judge might include: